raamch/fuclone/README.md

                         table(s) to clone from cloud. use with clone or fileload options

   --views VIEWS, -v VIEWS
-                        view(s) to create. user with views process
+                        view(s) to create. use with views process

   --file FILE, -f FILE  pipe seperated file path. use with fileload option